JasonThomasII/DistortionVST/README.md

 **JUCE not found**
 - Verify JUCE is installed at `~/Documents/JUCE`
 - Update the path in the Xcode project if your JUCE installation is elsewhere

-**Permission denied on build.sh**
-- Make the script executable: `chmod +x build.sh`

-**Deprecation warnings during build**
-- These are expected and come from older JUCE APIs.
-The project still builds and runs correctly.